Bonaboss01/Data-Analysis/README.md

 # Data Analysis and Visualizations
-It contains analysis on Real world monkeypox data
+It contains analysis on Real world data.